theam/aday-ondemand-loop/docs/guide/content/user_guide/finding_data.md

 Once a dataset is selected, OnDemand Loop presents its metadata and file listing so you can choose what to download into your project.

 > ℹ️ **Note:** Each connector uses the repository’s public API.
 Features such as search, filters, and metadata previews may vary slightly.

+### Launching from Dataverse

+If the administrator of your Dataverse installation has configured OnDemand Loop as an **External Tool**, you can launch the application directly from the dataset page.

+- Open a dataset in a Dataverse repository.
+- Click the **Access Dataset** dropdown.
+- Select **Explore in OnDemand Loop**.

+This will open the OnDemand Loop interface with the dataset preloaded and ready for browsing or download.

+> ℹ️ **Note:** This feature is only available for **Dataverse** and depends on the repository admin having enabled it.
+If you don't see the option, contact your Dataverse administrator.
+> For Dataverse administrators: follow the instructions on how to configure [Dataverse external tools](../development_guide/dataverse_integration.md)

+---